Media-Ed-Online/princ-int-media-2017aut/modules/topic-01/_posts/2017-01-02-standards.md

 ### Why do we talk about it?

 The Digital Age is a by-product of the creation of standards regarding computing development and languages.
 Many of you are familiar with **web standards** which govern the creation and proliferation of web languages, like HTML, CSS, and JavaScript.
-Through these standards, web designers have agreed on a set of best pracitices and a design philopsophies that keep the web accessible across browsers, regions, and even the phsycial abilities of its users.
+Through these standards, web designers have agreed on a set of best pracitices and design philopsophies that keep the web accessible across browsers, regions, and even the phsycial abilities of its users.

 ### What Does This Mean For Me?

 You make products and experiences.
 These may be websites, digital art, interactive installations, video games, or films.
 Every "thing" you make has a story to tell.
-As we progress through the semester, we'll look at design standards and philosophies, and how we can use them create experiences and communicate with audiences.
+As we progress through the semester, we'll look at design standards and philosophies, and how we can use them to better create these experiences and communicate with audiences.

 #### Have you considered what your design philosophy is?

 Since it will come up in the film on the next page, let's consider Apple's:
 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/PKbPPFqONH0" frameborder="0" allowfullscreen></iframe></div>